shariq1989/cookbook/content/recipe/orange_chicken.md

 Yes, replace the all-purpose flour with [chickpea flour](https://amzn.to/30F0Vf2) or add more cornstarch.
 Also, substitute [tamari sauce](https://amzn.to/30F0uBo) in place of soy sauce.

-#### Can I freeze this chicken?
+#### Can I freeze the orange chicken?

 Yes, if you plan to freeze the orange chicken, be sure to keep the chicken and sauce separate.
 Freeze the sauce and chicken separately in a freezer-safe bag or containers.
-When you’re ready to eat, let it defrost in the refrigerator overnight.
+When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, reheat the chicken in the oven and warm the sauce in a pan.
-Toss the chicken with the sauce, and enjoy.
+Toss the chicken in the sauce, and enjoy.